-To measure person’s likelihood, we compared two models for each site.
+To measure a person’s likelihood, we chose from two models for each site.
 The first model was an ordinary linear regression, where the complete probability of a site i, given mean slope ai and intercept bi and constant variance ci, is a product of probability density function for each person methylation value m.
 Importantly, this model assumes variance that is constant with time.
 The complete model probability is given a product of all sites i.